goldbergyoni/nodebestpractices/README.md

 ## ![✔] 6.3.
 Pass secrets using environment variables or a vault

-**TL;DR:** Here we will write about never storing secrets in configuration files rather within vault/secrets frameworks that can inject the secured keys to the process without exposing them to disk and version-control
+**TL;DR:** Here we will write about never storing secrets in configuration files but rather within vault/secrets frameworks that can inject the secured keys to the process without exposing them to the disk and version-control systems like git

 **Otherwise:**